 Moggies famously love a good cardboard box.
 With a playhouse this attractive, you'll never need to throw one away ever again!

 It's particularly a good idea to collect a few of different sizes.
 Our feline friends just love the challenge of squeezing themselves into the smallest spaces possible, plus you can also set up your own DIY cardboard box fort by taping them together if you have plenty to hand.

 2. Set up a cat square

-Just as fun for owner as it for feline, behold the mystery of the cat square.
+Just as fun for owners as it for the feline, behold the mystery of the cat square.
 This fun activity involves using tape to outline a box shape or two on your floor.
 Then, wait to see if your kitty will sit in it.

 You'll likely find even in the tiniest of space, your cat will be up to the task, even if it takes them a little while to give it a go.

-Much like the challenge of squeezing themselves into tiny, real boxes, a cat square works because it enhances a few of your feline's natural behaviors.
+Much like the challenge of squeezing themselves into tiny, real boxes, a cat square works because it brings out your feline's natural behavior.
 Cats love to hide and feel secure in small spaces.

 3. Set up a window bird feeder

 There's nothing a cat likes more than chasing birds but, if they live indoors, providing them with some stimulating bird activity could pose a challenge.